MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/defender-ddf.md

 # Defender DDF file

-This topic shows the OMA DM device description framework (DDF) for the **Defender** configuration service provider.
+This article shows the OMA DM device description framework (DDF) for the **Defender** configuration service provider.
 DDF files are used only with OMA DM provisioning XML.

 Looking for the DDF XML files?
 See [CSP DDF files download](configuration-service-provider-reference.md#csp-ddf-files-download).